-The local dialects of Korea were established are the area that Seoul occupies, and they often differ in their pronunciation and sounds.
-There are 8 main local dialects throughout the Korean Peninsula with 5 of them being spoken in South Korea.
+The local dialects of Korean were established are the area that Seoul occupies, and they often differ in their pronunciation and sounds.
+There are 8 main local dialects throughout the Korean Peninsula, with 5 of them being spoken in South Korea.

-But no matter which language you speak or don’t speak, visitors should not be worried about visiting South Korea.
-The friendly people will be happy to assist in any way they can, even with a language barrier and warm gestures can go a long way.
+No matter which language you speak or don’t speak, visitors should not be worried about visiting South Korea.
+The friendly people will be happy to assist in any way they can, even with a language barrier, and warm gestures can go a long way.

 If you are seeking business or wish to stay for longer than 90 days, you will need to arrange the appropriate visa.
 The South Korean Embassy can assist you with your needs and will have the most up to date information regarding a legal entry into the country.